 Sometimes striking up a conversation with someone new can feel daunting; if you've got a dog, though, you've got an automatic ice breaker.
 Check out one of St. Pete's many beautiful dog parks and beaches or dog-friendly bars and try asking someone else about their pup.
 I myself have made close friends and career connections by hanging out at the dog park at the same time every day.
 The sunshine and puppy antics alone are a mood booster.

 Giving back to the community can also be an incredible way to make connections.
 VolunteerMatch is a great place to get started.
 You can search for individual events, like assisting with a charity 5k, or long-term commitments, like becoming a Big Brother or Big Sister.
 You can filter by your areas of interest and your skill set, as well.
 It can be hard to break out of the cycle of isolation, but there is a great local community out there waiting for you.

-If you've explored these options from home and are still having a hard time mustering the energy and momentum to get out there, or if you've found a good fit out there and are still struggling with low mood or anxiety, it may help to find a mental health professional to help guide and support you.
+If you've explored these options from home and are still having a hard time mustering the energy and momentum to get out there, or if you've found a good fit, but you are still struggling with low mood or anxiety, it may help to find a mental health professional to help guide and support you.
 Mindful Ways to Wellness in downtown St. Petersburg is an excellent resource for mental health counseling and other holistic healing practices, like life coaching, nutrition consultations, and neurofeedback.
 They even offer yoga and donation-based meditation classes throughout the week, as well as wellness workshops on a variety of topics.